Online Course Information

 General Information for State College of Florida RN-B.S.N.
 Online Students

 Course Format: Courses are typically offered in a 5 week format with 3 core courses offered each major semester (fall and spring) and 2 core courses offered in summer.
 This format allows students to focus on one subject area at a time.
-Some courses, such as Community & Public Health (course and practicum), and Health Assessment & Physical Appraisal will last longer than 5 weeks and overlap other core course.
-Students will need to complete the 45 hour Community & Public Health practicum requirement within the State of Florida.
+Some courses may last longer than 5 weeks and overlap other core course.
+Students will need to complete the 45 hour Community and Public Health practicum requirement within the State of Florida.

 Synchronous class meetings will require students and instructors to be online at the same time.
 Lectures, discussions, and/or presentations occur at a specific time.
 All students must be online at that specific time in order to participate.